WhitLib/NYC_Licensed_Dogs_Analysis/README.md

 # NYC_Licensed_Dogs_Analysis

+## Final Capstone Project Topic:
-Final Capstone Project: Analysis of Active Dog Licenses in New York City, new York
+Analysis of Active Dog Licenses in New York City, new York

+## Description of the communication protocols:

+## Reason of selected topic:

+## Description of the source of the data:

 ## Objective Questions:
 * Do we predict an increase in licensed dogs for the following year?